MarketSquare/SSHLibrary/examples/README.txt

-This directory contains simple example test cases using SSHLibrary for Robot Framework.
+This directory contains a simple example test case for Robot Framework SSHLibrary.

-To run these tests, install SSHLibrary and execute `pybot executing_commands.txt`
+To run it, install SSHLibrary and issue:

-By default the connection is made using parameters read from the resource file.
-They can be changed by using command line options, for example:
+    pybot executing_commands.txt

+The host, username and password can be set from the commandline as following:

     pybot -v host:somehost -v user:somebody -v password:secret executing_commands.txt

+For more examples, please take look at the library documentation at '../doc/SSHlibrary.html'